-5G is the next generation of mobile data connectivity, bringing super-fast speeds along with improved reliability and connection stability over 4G, making it great for tasks like online gaming, streaming movies, and quickly downloading large files.
+5G is the next generation of mobile data connectivity.
+It brings with it super-fast speeds along with superior reliability and connectivity stability compared to 4G.
+That means it's perfect for tasks like online gaming, streaming movies, or quickly downloading large files.

-This round-up isn't just a replica of our standard best smartphones guide.
-Instead, we've considered the key uses of 5G, and brought you a list that focuses on these key points.
-The following roundup is broken down into categories to fit the reasons you might be looking to buy a 5G phone.
+Rather than provide a replica of our standard best smartphones guide, we've considered the key uses of 5G and focused on providing you with a list that covers those key points.
+The following roundup is broken down into categories to help you pinpoint the reason you might be looking to buy a 5G phone.

-Each of these entries has a 'best' model and a 'runner up' to give you a choice even within the categories, which is especially important given that not all of our best phone picks are available in the US or other regions.
+Each of the entries includes a 'best' model along with a 'runner up' to help you choose.
+That's particularly important as not all our best phones picks are available in the US or other regions.

 - What is 5G?
 Our full explainer about the next-gen internet tech

 Best 5G phones at any price

 The Samsung Galaxy S22 Ultra is the new leader of the best 5G phones, although it will cost you a fair chunk of change to enjoy its many great features.